 I’m so happy for you and your family Karen!
 And most thankful you are no longer having the horrors of morning..noon…and night sickness!
 I, too, was one of those ignorant folk that could not figure out why I was no longer getting your posts…giving hubby a bad rap (thought he deleted some of my “good stuff”) I will apologize to him when I finish here.)

 I still love you, but if I were to eat that cake with all those carbs, I might die in a week.

 I feel you.
 Sometimes death by cake is worth it though.

-For every annoyed person who emails to inform me that they don’t care about my stories/my kids/”just give me the *%@* recipes already,” I get three emails like this:
+For every annoyed person who messages to inform me that they don’t care about my stories/my kids/”just give me the recipes already,” I get three messages like this:

 I have been receiving your emails/blog for a while now and I just wanted to contact you and tell you how much I enjoy it!
 I love your recipes (I’ve made so, so many and always pass them on to friends), but I also love reading about you and your family!
 Your blog makes me laugh and I find it so relatable!
-I am also a stay at home Mom, although my kids are older than yours now.
+I am also a stay at home Mom.
 Your stories remind me of when my kids were younger, and always have me in stitches.
 As soon as I see an email from you, I get so excited to read what’s been going on in your life – you’ve always got the best stories!
 Your sense of humour is amazing and I think that’s what keeps Moms going – a great sense of humour!

 Here are links to all my anniversary (ish) posts, if you want to take a walk down memory lane!